 Other Prescription Overdoses

-An epidemic people often don’t talk about is the one that involves other prescription medications like Xanax and Valium.
+An epidemic people often don’t talk about is the one that involves other prescription medications like Benzodiazepine Medication and Benzodiazepine Medication.
 Doctors often prescribe these drugs to people who struggle with severe forms of anxiety.
 Much like opioids, these medications greatly suppress the nervous system and can cause breathing problems.
-Most people who are abusing medications like Xanax or Valium combine them with other medications or alcohol.
+Most people who are abusing medications like Benzodiazepine Medication or Benzodiazepine Medication combine them with other medications or alcohol.
 This makes the medications even more dangerous.

 Drug Overdose Deaths from Alcohol and Cocaine